Shehzad Ali, PhDAssociate Professor & Canada Research Chair in Public Health Economics

 Gerald McKinley, PhDAssistant Professor

 Research Interests / Specializations: Dr. McKinley is a medical anthropologist who specializes in the social determinants of mental health and Indigenous youth suicide prevention in Ontario, Canada.
-Dr. McKinley conducts research as part of the Canadian Biomarker Integration Network on Depression's Indigenous Outreach project.
-This community-based project is building a sustainable suicide prevention program in partnership with Mnaamodzawin Health Services on Manitoulin Island.
+Dr. McKinley conducts research in partnership with First Nations across northern Ontario.
+His current research focuses on change and adaption across generations and how changes to land based activities impact social processes.
 Dr. McKinley is also a member of the Walpole Island First Nation/Western University Ecosystem Health Research Team which is studying the long-term health effects of environmental stress on the community.

 Bridget Ryan, PhDAssistant Professor